GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation: Introduction

+As shown in ~\cref{fig:comparison}, GaitContour achieves a significantly better efficiency-performance trade-off based on richer information and tailored architecture design, compared to previous keypoint-based models~\cite{fu2023gpgait}.
+Furthermore, we can leverage Contour-Pose in place of keypoints for image-keypoint-fusion modeling, similar to the setup of SkeletonGait++~\cite{fan2023skeletongait}, and achieve new State-of-The-Art results.
+This further demonstrates the effectiveness of our proposed representation.
+In summary, our contributions are as follows:

-\begin{enumerate} \item We propose a novel gait representation, called Contour-Pose, which augments pose keypoints with contour points extracted from silhouettes; this representation contains rich information, is compact in size, and can directly improve current point-based gait recognition methods. \item We propose a novel gait recognition method, called GaitContour, which leverages Contour-Pose and a Transformer-based design; GaitContour processes Contour-Pose in a local-to-global fashion, which maximizes efficiency. \item We evaluate our novel gait representation and recognition method over several large scale datasets, and find significant performance and efficiency improvements compared to previous SOTA methods. \end{enumerate}
+\begin{enumerate} \item We propose a novel gait representation, called Contour-Pose, which augments pose keypoints with contour points extracted from silhouettes; this representation contains rich information, is compact in size, and can improve current keypoint-based gait recognition methods. \item We propose a novel gait recognition method, called GaitContour, which leverages Contour-Pose and a Transformer-based design; GaitContour processes Contour-Pose in a local-to-global fashion, which maximizes efficiency. \item We evaluate our novel gait representation and recognition method over several large-scale datasets, and find significant performance and efficiency improvements compared to previous SOTA methods both in keypoint-only and fusion scenarios. \end{enumerate}